 Do you ever wonder why scientists spend time looking for water on other planets?
 It is because water is essential to life; even minute traces of it on another planet can indicate that life could or did exist on that planet.
 Water is one of the more abundant molecules in living cells and the one most critical to life as we know it.
 Approximately 60-70 percent of your body is made up of water.
 Without it, life simply would not exist.
+There are four defining properties of water:

-- Water is polar.
-The hydrogen and oxygen atoms within water molecules form polar covalent bonds.
+1. Water is polar.
+As just noted, the hydrogen and oxygen atoms within water molecules form polar covalent bonds.
 The shared electrons spend more time associated with the oxygen atom than they do with hydrogen atoms.
 There is no overall charge to a water molecule, but there is a slight positive charge on each hydrogen atom and a slight negative charge on the oxygen atom.
-Because of these charges, the slightly positive hydrogen atoms repel each other and form the unique shape.
-Each water molecule attracts other water molecules because of the positive and negative charges in the different parts of the molecule.
-Water also attracts other polar molecules (such as sugars) that can dissolve in water and are referred to as hydrophilic ("water-loving"). - Water stabilizes temperature.
+Because of these charges, the slightly positive hydrogen atoms of one molecule are attracted to the slightly negative oxygen atom of another molecule.
+Water also attracts other polar molecules (such as sugars); these molecules dissolve easily in water and are referred to as hydrophilic ("water-loving").

+Figure 5: Model of hydrogen bonds (1) between molecules of water

+2. Water stabilizes temperature.
 The hydrogen bonds in water allow it to absorb and release heat energy more slowly than many other substances.
-Temperature is a measure of the motion (kinetic energy) of molecules.
-As the motion increases, energy is higher and thus temperature is higher.
-Water absorbs a great deal of energy before its temperature rises.
-Increased energy disrupts the hydrogen bonds between water molecules.
-Because these bonds can be created and disrupted rapidly, water absorbs an increase in energy and temperature changes only minimally.
-This means that water moderates temperature changes within organisms and in their environments.
+This is most easily understood with the example of water changing to water vapor (aka, boiling): As a liquid, there are a lot of hydrogen bonds between the molecules.
+To break those bonds takes extra "oomph", thus water can absorb a lot of energy while it is boiling but will not change temperature because the energy is going into breaking the hydrogen bonds of the molecules that are released from the liquid and turned into gas.
+More generally, increased energy that goes into liquid water disrupts the hydrogen bonds between water molecules.
+But, those bonds can be created and disrupted rapidly, so water can absorb a relatively high amount of energy with only minimal temperature changes.
+What these molecular-level details mean at larger scales is that water moderates temperature changes within organisms, and water moderates air temperature at the ecosystem scale.
+Both facts help life survive.